solo-io/aoa-catalog/environments/gloo-gateway/gateway-api/ai-gateway/README.md

 # Environment Description
-The `gateway-api/portal-only` environment deploys Gloo Gateway along with a Gloo Portal demo that exposes the sample React frontend portal from the Solo.io docs and serves several API Products with Swagger UI or Redoc views.
-There is no Gloo Mesh or Istio configured in this environment.
+The `gateway-api/ai-gateway` environment deploys Gloo Gateway along with a AI Gateway extension and configure AI Gateway features such as multi-LLM, prompt enrichment, and prompt guard at the proxy.
+Several chatbot examples that can use the Gloo AI Gateway endpoints are configured and exposed